mmistakes/minimal-mistakes/_docs/15-stylesheets.md

 ## Customizing

-The following settings in `/assets/_scss/_variables.scss` can modify the following aspects of the theme:
+The settings in `/assets/_scss/_variables.scss` can modify the following aspects of the theme:

 ### Paragraph Indention

 To mimic the look of type set in a printed book or manuscript you may want to enable paragraph indention.
-When `$paragraph-indent` is set to `true` the margin below each paragraph is remove, and indents added to each sibling.
+When `$paragraph-indent` is set to `true` indents are added to each sibling and the margin below each paragraph is removed.

 <figure>
   <img src="{{ base_path }}/images/mm-paragraph-indent-example.jpg" alt="indented paragraph example">
   <figcaption>Example of indented paragraphs.</figcaption>
 </figure>

-The size of the indent can also be customized by changing `$indent-var: 1.3em;`.
+The size of the indent can also be customized by changing the value of `$indent-var`.

 ### Font Stacks

 By default the theme uses [system fonts](https://medium.com/designing-medium/system-shock-6b1dc6d6596f#.rb81vgn7i) for all of the font stacks (serif, sans-serif, and monospace).
-This is done in part to provide a clean base for you to build off of and to improve performance since we aren't loading any custom webfonts[^font-awesome].
+This is done in part to provide a clean base for you to build off of and to improve performance since we aren't loading any custom webfonts[^font-awesome] by default.

 ```scss
 /* system typefaces */